HudZah/ConvertlyCLI/README.md

 # Convertly

 A command line tool to execute simple file conversions, image/video manipulations and folder changes.
 Use with ```conv <query>```.
-Convertly is constantly being fine-tuned using your outputs and will work better over time.
+Note that your outputs are being used to constantly being fine-tune a model to make it work better over time.

 ## Installation
 ```bash